rbouckaert/BREATH/doc/tutorial/README.md

 The `timeTillTransmission.dat` file contains information about the time it takes between the first infection of a host and the time the host infects another host.
 It also records the time till infects a second host.
 If no host(s) are infected, -1 is output -- this shows up when you open the file in Tracer as a peak around -1.
-Checking the time-till-first-tranmission and time-till-second-transmission can be useful in verifying the transmission hazard is properly parameterised.
+Checking the time-till-first-transmission and time-till-second-transmission can be useful in verifying the transmission hazard is properly parameterised.